Multiple Statements with MySQL and JDBC

 Cameron Childress pointed out the

 allowMultiQueries setting in the MySQL JDBC driver on the CFGURU list.
 It is set to false by default to protect you from SQL Injection attacks.
-When set to true MySQL will allow multiple SQL statements (seperated by a semi-colon) to be executed in a single
+When set to true MySQL will allow multiple SQL statements (separated by a semi-colon) to be executed in a single

 CFQUERY tag.
 If you need to run multiple statements in a single